Skip to main content

 47% positive mentions, 49% neutral mentions, 4% negative mentions

-• “I have now played something like 4 more hours and the actual gameplay is worse than what I expected.
-If you had any hope that EA would make the in-game AI players any better, well, get disappointed.
-Not only is the AI still incredibly stupid with the football IQ of a 19-month-old, but EA animated catches even more.
+• “I have now played about 4 more hours and the actual gameplay is worse than I expected.
+If you hoped EA would improve in-game AI player's football IQ, you're out of luck.
+The AI is still incredibly stupid, EA animated catches even more.
 Is the ball 6 inches above the receiver's head?”

 • stability